 Katie Ackerley of Real World Runaway explains her choice of Chiang Mai:

 When asked where would I go if I could only visit one place in the world, my first thought was New York City.
 Then after a few minutes of thinking, I decided that Chiang Mai is the one.

-Take a trip to the hills to hike through rainforest, stay with indigenous tribes and help promote ethical animal tourism before returning to laid back life in the city.
+Take a trip to the hills to hike through rainforest, stay with indigenous nations and help promote ethical animal tourism before returning to laid-back life in the city.
 The people are some of the nicest you’ll meet and the culture is admirable.
 What better place to visit?

 According to Katherine of Tara Lets Anywhere, Coron, Palawan is the place to go:

 Coron, Palawan, is perhaps one of the most beautiful places a world traveler will be lucky enough to set foot on.
 Its photos online are mesmerizing, but the actual experience of being there is so much better.
 Coron has green and icy-blue lagoons, beaches set in islands or in tiny nooks of limestone karsts, and clean lakes.
 In fact, one of its seven lakes, Kayangan Lake, is considered the cleanest in Asia.